trantrithoai/weather-app/README.md

-# weather-app
 # Weather Application

-This is a Spring Boot application that provides weather information for a given city using the OpenWeatherMap API.
+A Spring Boot application that provides weather information for a given city using the OpenWeatherMap API.
 The application exposes two endpoints: one for getting the geographical location (latitude and longitude) of a city and another for retrieving the weather information based on the city's coordinates.

 ## Features